<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Below, we talk about how to get money for new appliances you’ll be buying.

 One thing to consider is that some state programs actually give you a bigger rebate on your new appliance purchase if you recycle the old appliance.
-Keep this in mind!
+Check out any rebate state programs you qualify for, here.

 How to Get Free Appliance Removal Near Me